salesforce/lwc-rfcs/text/0112-server-runtime.md

 The following topics are considered out of the scope of this proposal:

-- How the LWC component tree rendered on the server gets serialized and sent to the browser.
+- How the LWC component tree rendered on the server gets serialized to HTML and sent to the browser.
 - How the serialized component tree gets rehydrated when processed by the browser.

 ## Motivation